How was your Thanksgiving? I had a great family day!

 3. Meanwhile, heat the oven broiler and toast the bread on both sides using your largest sheet pan.
 Keep a close eye on the bread and flip them over with tongs as they brown.

 4. Tear the bread into pieces and place them in an extra large bowl.
 Add the celery, onions, and all of the butter to the torn up toast.
 Add the broth, a cup at a time, and stir well.
 Continue to add the broth until you reach the desired consistency (between 7 – 10 cups of broth).
+Add the Poultry Seasoning and stir well.
 You want the stuffing to be slightly wetter than how it would look when you eat it cooked because it thickens up a bit when you refrigerate it overnight.
 The picture above is how we like it.

 5. Season the stuffing with salt & pepper, cover, and refrigerate overnight.